 Partnership Long-Term Care Insurance policies can provide dollar-for-dollar asset protection if you have a qualified policy.
 This allows you to protect part of your estate based on the amount of benefits paid by your policy and still qualify for Medicaid.

-LTC News provides a map that gives you the current cost of care in your state, Medicaid spend-down eligibility amounts and more.
-Find your state here: www.ltcnews.com/resources/states
+LTC News provides a state by state guide that gives you the current cost of care in your state, Medicaid spend-down eligibility amounts, and more.

 Most people with limited financial resources often have no choice but to enter a nursing home that accepts Medicaid’s lower payment levels.
 Most people in nursing homes paid for by Medicaid become impoverished because they needed long-term care.
-Often, one spouse has used up all of their savings paying for care of the other spouse.
+Often, one spouse has used up all of their savings, paying for the other spouse's care.

 It is important to realize that it is not only the elderly who may need long-term care.
 Age is NOT a factor for the need for extended care nor eligibility for Medicaid.